 On Fridays, students get the chance to share their work and discuss their ideas with a friend—and on Saturdays, students take some time out of their days to help others and then write about their experiences.

-Start the new year off the right way with our wonderful list of January prompts, Our new year journaling ideas encourage students to move their lives forward and to begin thinking about their future plans!
+Start the new year off the right way with our wonderful list of January journal prompts.
+Our new year journaling ideas encourage students to move their lives forward and begin thinking about their future plans!

-Kids from all grades will enjoy these writing prompt ideas – a daily writing practice will really boost students writing skills!
+Kids from all grades will enjoy these January journal prompts and writing prompt ideas – a daily writing practice will really boost students writing skills!

 Week 1 – Let’s Start the Year Off Right